Rajesh P. N. Rao

-Rajesh P. N. Rao (born July 2, 1970 in Madras, India) is the Director of the NSF Center for Neurotechnology (CNT) and the Cherng Jia and Elizabeth Yun Hwang Professor of Computer Science and Engineering and Electrical and Computer Engineering at the University of Washington in Seattle.
+Rajesh P. N. Rao (born 2 July 1970 in Madras, India) is the Director of the Center for Neurotechnology (CNT) and the Cherng Jia and Elizabeth Yun Hwang Professor of Computer Science and Engineering and Electrical and Computer Engineering at the University of Washington in Seattle.

-He is a researcher in the fields of computational neuroscience, artificial intelligence, and brain-computer interfacing.
+Dr. Rao is a researcher in the fields of computational neuroscience, artificial intelligence, and brain-computer interfacing.
 With Dana Ballard, he proposed the predictive coding model of brain function in 1999.
 He has contributed to Bayesian models of perception and decision making.
 In brain-computer interfacing, Prof. Rao and his collaborators were the first to demonstrate direct brain control of a humanoid robot in 2007.

 In the first demonstration of human brain-to-brain communication in August 2013, Rao wearing an electrical brain-signal reading cap triggered the movement of his colleague Andrea Stocco's hand via the Internet, allowing their brains to cooperate to solve a computer game.
-The demonstration was subsequently replicated across other pairs of humans and extended to other tasks and to a BrainNet for more than two brains.
+The demonstration was subsequently replicated across other pairs of humans, and extended to other tasks, and to a BrainNet for more than two brains.

 Rao also works on the decipherment of the Indus script.
 By comparing the entropy of the Indus script with entropies of linguistic scripts such as those for Sumerian and Old Tamil, and nonlinguistic sequences such as DNA and a programming language, his work suggested that the Indus script behaves more like a linguistic script than nonlinguistic sequences.